Mike Hawkins (musician)

+Mikkel Kauczki Cox (born 22 May 1991), known professionally as Mike Hawkins, is a Danish musician, DJ and record producer.

-Hawkins has played with a number of other well-known DJs as well, including Trentemøller, Sébastien Léger, Ferry Corsten and Marcus Schössow.
-He has gained support in its releases from Sander van Doorn (whose label, Doorn Records, he has also published on), Ferry Corsten, Faithless, Erick Morillo, Fedde le Grand, Abel Ramos and others.
+Hawkins has played with a number of other well-known DJs, including Trentemøller, Sébastien Léger, Ferry Corsten and Marcus Schössow.
+He has gained support in his releases from Sander van Doorn (whose label, Doorn Records, he has also published on), Ferry Corsten, Faithless, Erick Morillo, Fedde le Grand, Abel Ramos and others.

 In 2010, Hawkins worked frequently with DJ Mag Top 100 DJs Marcus Schössow and Daniel Kandi.
 In 2011, he released tracks on the labels Virgin/EMI and Sony Music, among others.

 In January 2016, he announced his departure from Spinnin' Records on social networks, along with Julian Jordan.
 He joined Armada Music soon after.

 Background

-Mikkel Kauczki Cox was born on 22 May 1991 in Aarhus, Denmark, where he was raised during his childhood.
-In high school, Hawkins became passionate about creating a rock band with his friends, although the idea faded within a year.
-When Hawkins grew older, he faced confusion about his future, dropping out of three different studies; where he has noted:
+Mikkel Kauczki Cox was born on 22 May 1991 in Aarhus, Denmark, where he was raised.
+In high school, Hawkins thought about creating a rock band with his friends, although the idea faded within a year.
+After pursuing different studies, he returned to music.

-After this realization, Hawkins decided to pursue a career as a DJ and music producer.